 In the process, I learned they are a pain in the ass; every tiny onion must be peeled by hand before boiling.
 But they are delicious and because my husband Andrew seemed to enjoy them, too, I have made creamed onions for several other holiday dinners.
 Not always, because sometimes I was just not up for the tedium.

-Feeling honored and flattered, I was determined to make this the best ever creamed onion dish.
+Feeling honored and flattered, I was determined to make the best ever creamed onions.

 Feeling honored and determined to make this the best ever creamed onions, I bought a combination of white pearl onions plus yellow and red ones.
 I was thinking how pretty the three colors would look in the cream sauce.
 Because I’d bought three bags, rather than one as I normally do, I underestimated how many pearl onions I had in total.

-On Christmas morning, after the present-opening pandemonium at Andrew’s mom’s house, I brought out the pearl onions and began the laborious task of peeling them.
+On Thanksgiving morning, I brought out the pearl onions and began the laborious task of peeling them.
 I asked Andrew to help, but he was busy working with his mom on pecan pies.
 So I peeled and peeled, making slow progress.

 Some friends of Andrew’s mom came over, and as they stood in the kitchen visiting it became apparent that the onion smell was hurting their eyes.
 Andrew came over and helped me peel a few, but his eyes couldn’t take the stinging scent, and he went on to something less painful, like cutting potatoes.